snap-stanford/snap-python/doc/source/reference/basic.rst

 .. class:: TStr()
            TStr(str)

-   Returns a new TStr initialized with the value specified by optional parameter *str*.
-If no value is given, the TStr object is initialized with the empty string.
+   Returns a new :class:`TStr` initialized with the value specified by optional parameter *str*.
+If no value is given, the :class:`TStr` object is initialized with the empty string.
-   In Snap.py, TStr is automatically converted to Python type :class:`str`.
+   In Snap.py, :class:`TStr` is automatically converted to Python type :class:`str`.

-   Below is a list of functions supported by the TStr class:
+   Below is a list of functions supported by the :class:`TStr` class:

      .. describe:: GetMemUsed()

-        Returns the size of the TStr object in bytes.
+        Returns the size in bytes.

      .. describe:: CStr()

-        Returns the TStr as a c-string, which is converted to a python str.
+        Returns the string as a c-string, which is converted to a python :class:`str`.

      .. describe:: PutCh(ChN, Ch)